netmindz/WLED-sync/README.md

 Then this is the library for you, see two examples

 If you do use this libray in your project, I would love to hear from you, please email will - at - netmindz.net

+## See Also

+Stream WLED audio data from your PC with https://github.com/Victoare/SR-WLED-audio-server-win

+Use WLED audio data with [Chataigne](http://benjamin.kuperberg.fr/chataigne/en#home) (Artist-friendly Modular Machine for Art and Technology) using https://github.com/zak-45/WLEDAudioSync-Chataigne-Module